Thaerious/sharcnet-vacation/test/integration/readme.md

 ## Intro

-The files in this directory are used on the command line to trigger functionality without running the web server.
+The files in this directory are used on the command line to trigger functionality without directly running the web server.

 ## Example